NFDI4Chem/repo-helm-charts/README.md

     helm delete my-coconut-app

+#### cheminformatics-microservice

+To install the cheminformatics-microservice chart:

+    helm install cheminformatics-microservice-app repo-helm-charts/cheminformatics-microservice

+To uninstall the chart:

+    helm delete cheminformatics-microservice-app

 ## Maintained by
 This project is developed and maintained by the [NFDI4Chem partners](https://www.nfdi4chem.de/) at the [Friedrich Schiller University](https://www.uni-jena.de/en/) Jena, Germany.